AliciaFrederick/Call-of-the-Netherdeep/content/DM Only/Reference/Ghosts of Saltmarsh - Ch. 4 Salvage Operation.md

 #### 6. Food Storage

+> [!QUOTE] Read Aloud
->>Thick webbing chokes this room, partially covering strung-up bones, shriveled limbs of humanoids and animals, and other gruesome remains.
+>Thick webbing chokes this room, partially covering strung-up bones, shriveled limbs of humanoids and animals, and other gruesome remains.
 Four human-sized bundles hang within the mass of webbing, a little less than ten feet into the room, while small spiders scurry everywhere.
->>

 A character who watches the webbed bundles for a few moments and succeeds on a DC 10 Wisdom (Perception) check notices that they occasionally shudder and twitch in a way not caused by the motion of the *Emperor*.
 Within are four **maw demons** (see *appendix C*), servitors drawn from the Abyss by the fiendish magic coursing through the webs here.
 Krell and the other cultists spent many hours here sanctifying the webs and offering rites to Lolth, and the goddess has rewarded them with these servitors.
 Krell has yet to free them, because he worries he is not currently strong enough to command them.